-- The ETM[®] model 1012 (1U) Monitors international or North American analog lines.
-Can optionally support Call Recording. - The ETM[®] model 1024 (1U) Monitors up to 24 international or North American analog lines.
-Can optionally support Call Recording. - The ETM[®] model 1090 (1U) Monitors one TDM digital (T1 CAS, T1 PRI, E1 CAS, E1 PRI) Span.
-Can optionally support Call Recording. - The ETM[®] model 2100-(1U) Monitors up to four T1 (CAS, PRI, and/or SS7) or E1 (CAS, PRI, and/or SS7) Spans.
-Can optionally support Call Recording.
+- The ETM[®] model 1024 (1U) Monitors up to 24 international or North American analog lines.
+Can optionally support Call Recording. - The ETM® model 1090 (1U) Monitors one TDM digital (T1 CAS, T1 PRI, E1 CAS, E1 PRI) Span.
+Can optionally support Call Recording. - The ETM® model 2100-(1U) Monitors up to four T1 (CAS, PRI, and/or SS7) or E1 (CAS, PRI, and/or SS7) Spans.
+Can optionally support Call Recording. - The ETM[®] model 3200 (2U) Monitors up to 16 T1 (CAS, PRI, and/or SS7) Spans; or up to 16 E1 (PRI and/or CAS) Spans.
+Can optionally support Call Recording. - The ETM® UTA Servers-(1U or 2U) The SIP Server provide inline SIP trunk monitoring, and UTA integrates with an API in the IOS in a voice -aware Cisco ISR G2 or ASR to monitor any combination of circuit types enabled by that router.
+UTA provides full ETM system functionality without the need to be inline with the voice network but instead integrated via web services interfaces.
+Several sizes of SecureLogix Servers are available to suit various sizes of enterprises.
+A High-Availability configuration is available for the inline SIP applications. - Software-only UTA running on a blade in a Cisco ISR G2 or virtualized on COTS hardware that meets minimum system and resource requirements.
+Identical in functionality to UTA Server above.

-Overview of the ETM® System • 27

-- The ETM[®] model 3200 (2U) Monitors up to 16 T1 (CAS, PRI, and/or SS7) Spans; or up to 16 E1 (PRI and/or CAS) Spans.
-Can optionally support Call Recording. - The ETM[®] 5000 Series-(1U or 2U) Monitors SIP trunks.
-Five versions of the SIP Appliance are available to suit various sizes of enterprises: the 1U model 5100 (no HA support) and 5110 (supports HA); and the 2U models 5200, 5300, and 5400.
-All of these except the 5100 can be installed in a High-Availability configuration. - Software-only SIP application for Cisco AXP-Identical in functionality to the 5100 Appliance but runs on an SRE or NME in an ISR that supports AXP.